About the Chaddesden Historical Group

 A varied programme of visits to places of interest is organised during the year for members only.
 Transport is usually by coach to allow those without own transport to take part.

 An important objective of the group is to reach out to the people of Chaddesden who through work, travel, family and educational commitments are not able to attend our regular meetings.
-One of the first ways to tackle this situation has been the building of a comprehensive web site.
-This will not only benefit our core membership but a much wider readership will also be able to tap into the interesting and varied pool of historical information now being assembled.
-We aim to establish a site that will benefit our schools, local authority study centres, and historians as well as anyone with access to a computer who wishes to learn more about the history of Chaddesden.
+One way to tackle this situation has been the building of a comprehensive web site.
+This will not only benefit our membership but a much wider readership will also be able to tap into the interesting and varied pool of historical information now being assembled.
+We aim to establish a site that will benefit our schools, local authority study centres, and historians as well as anyone with access to the Internet who wishes to learn more about the history of Chaddesden.

 Chaddesden has developed from being an agricultural based economy into a dormitory area for Derby’s industrial heritage and a vast untapped mine of experiences is waiting to be gathered.
 The history of Chaddesden can be told through its churches, cottage industries and families and it’s these stories that we intend to record and publish by whatever means we can.

 Even coal mining left its mark on Chaddesden in the form of a tramway passing over the fields from Stanley to its terminus at what is now the junction of Walpole Street and Cumberland Avenue.
 Much of the colliery tramway route is now lost under the houses of the Oakwood estate, but at the time of opening, it was the longest continuous cable-hauled system of its type in Britain.